amamitpandey/tuts/Java/Java_tuts.md

 This process remove unused/unreachble variable or object from heap memory to inhance the app performace. it's automatic process.

 // can be remove two way Major: remove heap memory from JVM Minor: Remove obj for heap memory In java it's automatic but in C manually handle it, so Java is better in this case.

+### Javabean:
+Mostly contains properties of variable, getter, setter. maintain by IOC, DI in spring state of bean: create, configure, use, and destroy. scope of bean: The rule is create a bean every time of request, available for all application and after using bean destroy the bean in scope.

 ### class loading process:
 JVMuse to load by below process